 Ask Us Anything.
 We Look Forward To Assisting With Any Midwest Detox Addiction Withdrawal Treatment Services.

 Please keep your inquiry as clear and to the point as you can.
-Please provide at least one preferred contact method.
+Please provide your preferred contact method.

 SOME FAQS YOU MAY FIND HELPFUL

 Detoxification, or detox, is the medically managed process we use to safely withdraw you from drugs or alcohol.
 We proactively manage your care with medications, comfort interventions, and support to help you to take the first step to stop using in a way that keeps you safe.
 We recognize that the body undergoes changes when a substance is initially stopped.
 Our goal is to medically monitor you in a comfortable environment while keeping you safe from medical complications.

 There are two primary reasons we use medications during the detox process.
 The first is to keep you medically safe and stable.
 Stopping drugs or alcohol may increase blood pressure and pulse, and can cause gastrointestinal (GI) symptoms, headaches, sweating, and tremors.
 In more severe cases it can put you at risk for seizure or lead to hallucinations.
 Medications allow us to keep you as comfortable as possible as well as protect you from severe complications including seizures.
 The second reason is our belief that people do not need to suffer through the withdrawal process.
 While we can’t completely remove symptoms, we can make the symptoms easier to tolerate so you can successfully complete the detox process and move on to the next stage in recovery.